 You may have legitimate concerns about safety, insurance cover, data security and the amount of work available, as well as about your employee’s wellbeing.
 You should set out clearly why you don’t want them to work and what the alternatives are.
-These may be furlough or redundancy.
 You may be able to agree that your employee carries out a different role that they could do from home on a temporary basis.
 You will have to make decisions based on individual circumstances and business need.
 You must avoid making decisions based on an employee’s “protected characteristics” (gender, race, disability, age, pregnancy, sexual orientation, religion/belief, gender reassignment, marital status) or, for example, the fact that have previously raised grievances.
 Keep a record of the rationale behind decisions you make during this difficult period to avoid claims of unfairness or discrimination later on.

 What if an employee refused to work from home when I have asked them to?

 Try to understand the employee’s concerns – if they don’t usually work from home they may feel they don’t have the right equipment or sufficient privacy at home, or lack confidence or training.
 If there don’t appear to be any legitimate concerns and the employee would simply prefer to be furloughed, they could be failing to obey a reasonable management instruction and you could treat this as a disciplinary issue.
 Again, clear record keeping is important – why do you need them to work from home, what assistance, guidance and reassurance have to provided to them, and what are the alternatives?

 What if I need some staff but not others to continue working – how do I deal with complaints of unfairness?